laravel/docs/cashier-paddle.md

         @endforeach
     </ul>

-Even with coupons applied you can still display the original listed prices using the `listPrice` method:
+You may display the original listed prices (without coupon discounts) using the `listPrice` method:

     <ul>
         @foreach ($prices as $price)